cdeln/vulkan-intro/README.md

 - The official tutorial: https://vulkan-tutorial.com/

 Certain concepts in Vulkan are not well described in tutorials but are really well described in the specification.
-The specification is extremely dense, and is hard to read because it is aimed towards both implementors of the Vulkan API and its users at the same time.
+The specification is extremely dense, and is hard to read because it is aimed towards both implementers of the Vulkan API and its users at the same time.
-The specification aims to be non-ambigiuous, not necessarily easy to understand.
+The specification aims to be non-ambiguous, not necessarily easy to understand.
 With that said, I believe the following sections are good to read to properly understand Vulkan (after reading through tutorials ofc)

 - Execution and Memory Dependencies: https://registry.khronos.org/vulkan/specs/1.0/html/vkspec.html#synchronization-dependencies

 I highly recommend to tag along and write the code yourself, no copy pasting.
-Make sure you have a good setup with and editor and autocompletion, or your fingers will hate you.
+Make sure you have a good setup with and editor and auto-completion, or your fingers will hate you.
-I personally use Vim with CoC plugin for autocompletion using Clangd 15.
+I personally use Vim with CoC plugin for auto-completion using Clangd 15.
 Spin up a web browser with some documentation

 - Official 1.3 specs: https://registry.khronos.org/vulkan/specs/1.3/html